Former Microsoft worker gets 9 years in $10M fraud scheme

 “Stealing from your employer is bad enough, but stealing and making it appear that your colleagues are to blame widens the damage beyond dollars and cents,” Seattle U.S. Attorney Brian Moran said in a news release.

-Kvashuk used the money, in part, to buy a Tesla vehicle and a $1.7 million lakefront home.
+Kvashuk used the money in part to buy a Tesla vehicle and a $1.7 million lakefront home.

 He was fired in June 2018 after the scheme came to light.